Acorn2/cicada/README.md

 You can also customize the configuration file.

-Just need to extends `top.crossoverjie.cicada.server.configuration.AbstractCicadaConfiguration` class.
+Just need to extends `top.crossoverjie.cicada.base.configuration.AbstractCicadaConfiguration` class.

 Write the name of the configuration file at the same time.